arpnetworks/blog/README.md

 We'll take care of putting in the proper timestamp, fix formatting to make it look great, etc...

+Please fill out the "About the author" section to your heart's content.
+We want to give credit where credit is due!

 That's all there is to it!